UNO-NULLify/eCTF20/docs/internal/multiple-priority.md

 `` -g3`` Tells the compiler to include debug symbols, this will be replaced with ``-s -fvisability=hidden`` to strip the symbols out of the binary.

-``-static`` Tells the compiler to statically link all binaries so we will not rely on third party functions.
+``-static`` Tells the compiler to statically link all binaries, third party libraries cant be used to affect the functionality of our code

 ``mxl-reorder`` To cause some chaos in reverse engeneering and exploit development by reordering instructions on run.